-In October 2018, the FASB issued ASU No. 2018-17, Targeted Improvements to Related Party Guidance for Variable Interest Entities, which requires indirect interests held through related parties in common control arrangements be considered on a proportional basis for determining whether fees paid to decision makers and service providers are variable interests.
+In October 2018, the FASB issued ASU No. 2018-17 Targeted Improvements to Related Party Guidance for Variable Interest Entities, which requires indirect interests held through related parties in common control arrangements be considered on a proportional basis for determining whether fees paid to decision makers and service providers are variable interests.
 The guidance is effective for the Company's interim and annual reporting periods during the year ending December 31, 2020.
-Early adoption is permitted.
-The Company currently does not believe that the adoption of this accounting guidance will have a material impact on its consolidated financial statements and related disclosures.
+The adoption of this accounting guidance did not have a material impact on the Company's consolidated financial statements and related disclosures.

-In November 2018, the FASB issued ASU No. 2018-18, Clarifying the Interaction between Topic 808 and Topic 606, which requires transactions in collaborative arrangements to be accounted for under ASC 606, Revenue from Contracts with Customers, or ASC 606, if the counterparty is a customer for a good or service that is a distinct unit of account.
+In November 2018, the FASB issued ASU No. 2018-18 Clarifying the Interaction between Topic 808 and Topic 606, which requires transactions in collaborative arrangements to be accounted for under ASC 606, Revenue from Contracts with Customers, or ASC 606, if the counterparty is a customer for a good or service that is a distinct unit of account.
 The amendments also preclude entities from presenting consideration from transactions with a collaborator that is not a customer together with revenue recognized from contracts with customers.
 The guidance is effective for the Company's interim and annual reporting periods during the year ending December 31, 2020.
-Early adoption is permitted, including in any interim period.
-The Company is currently evaluating the impact that the adoption of this guidance will have on its consolidated financial statements and related disclosures.
+The adoption of this guidance did not have a material impact on the Company's consolidated financial statements and related disclosures.